ekline-expnet/redux-store2-simple/README.md

 import reducer from "./reducer"

-// Import the necessary methods for saving and loading import { save, load } from "redux-localstorage-simple"
+// Import the necessary methods for saving and loading import { save, load } from "redux-store2-simple"

 /*
     Saving to Storage is achieved using Redux